Generic selectors

 Imagine explaining a rainbow to someone who was blind from birth.
 After describing the bands of red, orange, yellow, green, blue, and violet, the blind person might rationally ask, “What are colors?”
 Part of knowing something requires experiencing it with our senses.
 A blind man lacks the sense of sight and cannot understand color.
 Without the Holy Spirit, we do not have the sense necessary to comprehend spiritual things.

-Understanding begins with filling our minds with His Word by reading the Bible because it is the textbook of God’s spiritual plan of salvation:
+Understanding begins with filling our minds with His Word by reading the Bible because it is the textbook of God’s plan for mankind:

-2 TIMOTHY 3:15 And that from a child you have known the Holy Writings, which are able to make you wise unto salvation through faith, which is in Christ Jesus.*
+2 TIMOTHY 3:15 and that from a child you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.*

-As we read the Holy Writings, which now includes the New Testament, God opens our understanding of spiritual matters through His Holy Spirit.
+As we read the Holy Scriptures, which now includes the New Testament, God opens our understanding of spiritual matters through His Holy Spirit.
 In other words, knowledge comes first through reading the Bible.
 This is followed by understanding as revealed by God through the Holy Spirit.
-Knowledge is the accumulation of information whereas understanding is the ability to make use of knowledge.
+Knowledge is the accumulation of information whereas understanding is the ability to apply knowledge.
 Together, knowledge and understanding lead to wisdom, which is the ability to make right choices—this is how we have the mind of God and Christ.
 This is especially clear in this scripture:

-JOHN 14:26 But when the Comforter comes, even the Holy Spirit, which the Father will send in My name, that one shall teach you all things, and shall bring to your remembrance everything that I [Jesus Christ] have told you.
+JOHN 14:26 But the [Comforter], the Holy Spirit, [which] the Father will send in My name, [it] will teach you all things, and bring to your remembrance all things that I [Jesus Christ] said to you.

 Although it may seem that the Holy Spirit is doing the teaching, it is not personified as a teacher.
 If that were the case, the Greek word would have been the noun didaskalos, meaning teacher.
 Instead, the word used is the verb didasko, meaning to teach.
 However, this no more implies the Holy Spirit is doing the actual teaching than when a professor gives us a textbook to read.
 Jesus Christ assured the apostles that they will not forget His teachings because the Holy Spirit will enable them to recall, not just some, but all the instruction they received over the course of more than three years.